sai-byui/sai-byui.github.io/index.md

 ## About
 All the projects that the society's members work on is public.
 The repositories are located [here](https://github.com/sai-byui).
-Currently our meetings are held in the STC 385 Tuesdays and Thursdays @ 6pm
+Currently our meetings are held Thursdays @ 6pm on Zoom.

 ## Current Projects